NACLab/ngc-learn/docs/demonstrations/demo2_create_ngc.md

-# Demo 2: Creating Custom NGC Systems
+# Demo 2: Creating Custom NGC Predictive Coding Systems

 In this demonstration, we will learn how to craft our own custom NGC system using ngc-learn's fundamental building blocks -- nodes and cables.
 After going